uwdb/website/events/other/2018/database_self_assessment_2018.markdown

 We will use a shuttle to go from the hotel to the building and back.
 We will post more information here closer to the event dates.

+**Driving and Parking Information For Those Coming On Their Own**:

+If you are not staying at the Silver Cloud Inn and will be getting to campus directly, please use the following directions: [How to get to the Paul G. Allen Center for CSE](https://www.cs.washington.edu/visitors/getting_here)

 ### **Participants**